V4run-Sharma/spring-boot-starter-redis-rate-limiter/README.md

 Notes:

-- Integration tests are in `*IT` classes and run through Maven Failsafe.
+- Integration tests live in `*IT` classes and run through Maven Failsafe.
 - Local integration testing requires a running Docker engine (for example Docker Desktop on macOS).

 ## Compatibility